Classes of Aggregation Rules for Ethical Decision Making in Automated Systems: Introduction

 The plan of the paper is as follows.
-In Section \ref{model}, we introduce a general model of the aggregation of permutation processes.
+In Section \ref{model}, we introduce the general model of the aggregation of permutation processes.
 Sections \ref{pmdom} and \ref{posdomsec} introduce different dominance definitions and important properties that voting rules should verify.
 In Section~\ref{aggrepermsec} we consider the setting in which the aggregation of permutations yields positive results.
 In Section~\ref{stabsec} we introduce the concept of stability and find some rules satisfying it.
 Finally, Section \ref{concsec} concludes with a brief discussion about some future lines of research.
+Most of the definitions of voting rules and all the proofs can be found in the Appendix.